Designing a Future in UX

 The one-on-one mentorship was key, he reiterated.

 “Our relationship was warm and friendly—I always felt comfortable asking her all sorts of questions, even if they were the types of questions that I would have been too scared asking at a networking event,” he said.
 “We had good rapport and I felt like she had my best interests at heart.
-She even offered to look over my work outside of our weekly calls.”
+She even offered to look over my work outside of our regular calls.”

 There were challenges, of course.
 While the self-paced nature of the program allowed Diego to fit his UX studies into his life with minimal disruption, he sometimes struggled to stay on track.